-TRANSFER AGREEMENT BETWEEN THE DEPARTMENT OF THE ARMY AND THE DEPARTMENT OF THE AIR FORCE FOR A PORTION OF THE FORMER FORT DEVENS, MASS CHUSETTS
+Transfer agreement BETWEEN THE DEPARTMENT OF THE ARMY THE DEPARTMENT OF THE AIR FORCE FOR A PORTION OF THE FORMER FORT DEVENS, MASS CHUSETTS

 The Secretary of the Army ("Army"), acting through Joseph W. Whitaker.
-Deputy Assistant Secretary of the Army (Installations and Housing), does hereby transfer to the Department of the Air Force ("Air Force"), jurisdiction, custody, and control of approximately 4.148 acres, more or less, including all facilities thereupon, of the former Fort Devens, Massachusetts, Sudbury Training Aunex, more specifically described in Exhibit A to this Transfer Agreement (horeinafter called the "Property"), and the interests, rights, easements, and apparter inces, as described and set forth herein, subject to the following terms and conditions:
+Deputy Assistant Secretary of the Army (Installations and Housing), does hereby transfer to the Department of the Air Force ("Air Force"), jurisdiction, custody, and control of approximately 4.148 acres, more or less including all facilities thereupon, of the former Fort Devens, Mussachusetts, Suddury Training Autres, more specifically described in Exhibit A to this Transfer Agreement (histeinaster called the 'Property"), and the interests, rights, easements, and appurterlances, as described and set forth herein, subject to the following terms and conditions:

-Article 1 - Authority: This transfer of the Property is made in accordance with Public Law 101-510, section 2905(b)(2)(C), as smended.
+Article 1 - Authority: This transfer of the Property is made in accordance with Public Law 101-510, section 2905(b)(3)(C), as Intended.
 This transfer is without cost to either the Army or the Air Force.
-This transfer is also detailed on Department of Defense Form 1354, Exhibit B to this Transfer Agreement, of even date with this Transfer Agreement.
+This transfer a uso detailed on Department of Defense Form 1354, Exhibit B to this Transfer Agreement, of even date with this Transfer Agreement.

-Article 2 - Environment:
+Article 2 - Environmenti

-2.1 Both the Army and the Air Firce acknowledge that the Property was a National Priorities List (NPL) site under the Comprehensive Environmental Response.
-Compensation and Liability Act of 1980 as amended, and such property was de-listed on January 29, 2002.
-The Army has provided the Air Force with a copy of the Sudhury Training Annex Federal Facilities Agreement (FFA) entered into by the United States Environmental Protection Agency Regio 1 and the Army on 13 May 1991, and made effective on 15 November 1991, and the Air Force with any future amendments to the original FFA.
+2.1 Both the Army and the Air Fiftee acknowledge that the Property was a National Priorities List (NPL) site under the Comprehensive Environmental Response, Compensation and Liebility Act of 1980 as amended, and such property was de-listed on January 29, 2002.
+The Army has provided the Air Force with a copy of the Suddury Training Annex Pederal Facilities Agreement (FFA) entered into by the United States.
+Environmental Protection Agency Region 1 and the Army on 13 May 1991, and made effective on 15 November 1991, and the kir Porce acknowledges receipt of a copy of that FFA.
 The Army agrees to provide the Air Force with any future amendments to the original FFA.
-The Air Force agrees to the no action on the Property inconsistent with the terms of the FFA.
-The environmental remediation of the contaminated portions of the Property has been undertaken by the Army in accordance with the FFA and in cooperation with the Massachuseus Department of Environmental Protection.
-Except in regard to property disposal, the Army and the Air Force agree that should a conflict arise between the terms of the FFA as it presently exists or may be amended and the provisions of this Transfer Agreement, the terms of the FFA will take precedence over the provisions of this Transfer Agreement.
+The Air Force agrees to take no action on the Property inconsistent with the terms of the FFA.
+The environmental remediation of the contaminated portions of the Property has been undertaken by the Array in accordance with the FFA and in cooperation with the Massachuseus Department of Environmental Protection.
+Except in er Asset Tractic Action regard to property disposal, the Army and the Air Force agree that should a conflict arise between the terms of the FFA as it presently exists or may be amended and the provisions of this Transfer Agreement, the terms of the FFA will take precedence over the provisions of this Transfer Agreement.
 The Army will inform the Air Force of any such conflicts affecting the Air Force's use of the Property.
-The Army teserves the right to access the Property, as it deems necessary, to fulfill its responsibilities under the FFA and this Transfer Agreement.
+The Army reserves the right to access the Property, as it deems necessary, to fulfill its responsibilities under the FFA and this Transfer Agreement.